Start Where You Are

 For various reasons, actual therapy isn’t an option for me right now, so I did what any other somewhat fucked-up 20-something in my position would do: Online CBT.

 If you’re not familiar with CBT, you can read more about it here, but basically, it helps you change your not-so-helpful thoughts and behaviors into more helpful thoughts and behaviors.
 As a result, you start to feel better and function better.

 The program I’ve been using is called Learn to Live (they didn’t give me money or anything btw.
 I actually gave them money.
 That’s how commerce works), but there are definitely more programs out there if you’re interested in online CBT.

 Oh, and CBT isn’t just for depression.
-Research suggests that CBT can help people dealing with anxiety, OCD, eating disorders, substance abuse, PTSD, bipolar disorder, BPD, phobias, insomnia, and even physical health problems like chronic pain or chronic fatigue syndrome.
+Research suggests that CBT can help people dealing with conditions like OCD and anxiety, or even physical health problems like chronic pain or chronic fatigue syndrome.

 I haven’t finished the program yet, but CBT is how I started this whole glowing up my mental health 2k18 thing.
 The skills I’ve been learning and practicing each week have actually helped me make tangible changes in my life (including most of the stuff on this list), so it’s definitely something to look into.

 There are scientists who have devoted their entire careers to this stuff, so I won’t pretend to summarize all their research in a few sentences here.
 But from a personal standpoint, nothing makes me feel like I have my shit together more than a rock-solid routine.

 Part of the magic of routine-building is thinking of yourself as someone who has, say, a skincare routine.
 That alone is a big self-esteem booster.
 Look at you with the three-step skincare routine – you’re practically a model now!